TakshashilaInst/open-tech-strategy-for-india/open-tech-strategy-for-india.md

 The acquisition of advanced technologies is not an end, but a means to bring peace and prosperity to all Indian citizens.
 Unhindered access to state-of-the-art technology and foundational knowledge is, therefore, in India’s national interest.

-Given the uncertain economic and geopolitical climate, Open source also helps achieve strategic autonomy and economic growth.
+Given the uncertain economic and geopolitical climate, Open Source also helps achieve strategic autonomy and economic growth.
 External Affairs Minister S Jaishankar echoed this sentiment when he said India “cannot be agnostic about technology” as there is “a strong political connotation in-built into technology”.[1]

 As India takes on the G20 presidency, a focus on open source technologies is indispensable.
 Whether building population-scale digital public infrastructure or leveraging technology to overcome developmental challenges, embracing open source has several advantages.